-Hepatitis B screenings will be held quarterly for the Vietnamese-American community of the Gulf Coast.
-Quarterly screening dates and locations are coming soon.
+Hepatitis B screenings are held for the Vietnamese-American community of the Gulf Coast.
+For dates and locations, contact the MSDH Health Equity team.

 Community Interpreter Training

-The OHDE has become a licensed site of the Cross-Cultural Communications to provide medical, educational, and social services interpreter training.
-Community interpreter trainings will be offered in Mississippi to increase the number of qualified interpreters.
-For upcoming trainings and to learn more about training requirements, please contact Shirley Pandolfi at Shirley.Pandolfi@msdh.ms.gov.
+MSDH is a licensed provider of the Cross-Cultural Communications training for to medical, educational, and social services interpreters.
+Community interpreter trainings are offered in Mississippi to increase the number of qualified interpreters.
+For upcoming trainings and to learn more about training requirements, contact the MSDH Health Equity team.

 Cultural Competence Training

-The OHDE will be offering cultural competence training to increase healthcare system's capacity to serve diverse patient populations and improve quality of care at an organizational level.
-Training dates will be coming soon.
+Cultural competence training will be offered to increase healthcare system's capacity to serve diverse patient populations and improve quality of care at an organizational level.

 Chronic Disease Self-Management

-The OHDE will be offering a leader training for Stanford's Chronic Disease Self-Management Program.
+The MSDH Health Equity team will be offering a leader training for Stanford's Chronic Disease Self-Management Program.
 Trained leaders will be able to successfully host a six-week, two-and-half-hour training on managing chronic illnesses.
-Training dates will be coming soon.

 Recommended materials for providers and health educators.